Ounch1/ts_library/backend/README.md

 This program is broken by design!
 It contains more bugs than an average ant hill! **DO NOT USE FOR ANYTHING OUT IN THE REAL WORLD**.

+## Code

+The `App` class defines all the modules needed, including the controllers, which are where all the useful stuff happens.
+Starting from these controllers you can follow the code to discover what it all does.

 ## Running

 The application assumes that there is a MySQL database up and running with the